APHL-Association of Public Health Laboratories

 - What resources are needed to conduct an assessment?

-Resources needed are pretty well summarized in the L-SIP User’s Guide, available here Those that are advised include:
+Resources needed are pretty well summarized in the L-SIP User’s Guide (PDF: 56 pages), available here Those that are advised include:

 - A project coordinator to coordinate the planning and organization of the assessment